 A new analysis by Teslanomics shows that the introduction of the Model 3 in 2017 will single-handedly result in a 40% increase in US EV sales this year.

 The substantial bump is based on the presumed 83,000 extra Model 3s that Teslanomics estimates will be produced in 2017.
-This number is based on an admittedly conservative production ramp versus the expected 6,000 cars produced per week by the end of 2017.

 The analysis utilizes the logarithmic curve Elon Musk mentioned when discussing the production ramp up but fails to take into account the expected full production ramp in 2018.
 A logarithmic curve peaking out at 10,000 cars per week in 2018 would feature a longer and more gradual ramp before reaching peak production.